Join us in connecting the dots between Platform Engineering, DevOps, and SRE.

 We always want to share the knowledge of the best practices and methodologies applicable to software development and delivery, and today is no different!

-In our previous blogs in this series, we demystified DevOps, showing you how it emphasizes deeper collaboration between development and operations teams to release more high-quality software faster.
+In our previous blogs in this series, we demystified DevOps, showing you how it emphasises deeper collaboration between development and operations teams to release more high-quality software faster.
 We then went on to demystify Site Reliability Engineering (SRE) using methods such as automating operations to support infrastructure and the highest appavailability and performance.
 Now, we will delve into the realm of platform engineering to explore the DevOps and SRE relationship further and connect the last piece of the puzzle.

 Ever wondered how major tech companies like Google consistently operate massive, hyper-complex systems with boundless efficiency and reliability?
 It's all down to the incredible synergy between two crucial models in platform engineering: DevOps and Site Reliability Engineering (SRE).
 The dynamic duo: DevOps and SRE